rahulearn2019/msvsdpim/week6/readme.md

 Verilog files are generated - in our design the verilog files from avsd4bituc/src is copied into avsd4bituc/flow/design/src directory

 ![Screenshot from 2023-03-22 01-21-56](https://user-images.githubusercontent.com/50217106/226725377-87b82655-b9b2-4de5-b47b-12b1b4a95e6a.png)

+To run the remaining steps - synthesis, placement, routing and finishing - we cd into flow directory and open a shell, then the following commands are used one by one -
+## Synthesis
+cd into flow directory and use -  "make synth"